Who's Yehoodi?

 Yehoodi makes an "appearance" in the 1941 Warner Bros. cartoon Hollywood Steps Out, sitting beside Jerry Colonna and watching exotic dancer Sally Rand.
 Yehoodi is depicted as an invisible man looking through a pair of binoculars.
 Colonna introduces himself by saying "Guess who?" then indicates his seat mate saying "Yehoodi".
 1942's Crazy Cruise features the "S.S.
-Yehudi," an invisible battleship.
+Yehudi", an invisible battleship.
 Yehudi is referenced again in the 1971 Christmas episode of Morecambe and Wise with special guest, André Previn, who, in a sketch claims he only agreed to be on the show because he was told he would be conducting the orchestra with Yehudi Menuhin as his soloist.
 A telegram is then immediately delivered to the stage, supposedly from Yehudi, apologizing that he cannot be there.

-Its double meaning of "Who Is Jewish?" — the word "Yehudi" means "Jew" in the Hebrew language — was emphasized in a short sound film ("soundie") of the song with variant lyrics made in 1943 with singer Lane Truesdale and the Kingsmen, in which a "living portrait" of a stereotypical, distinguished Jew with black hat and long beard steals prurient glances at Truesdale's swinging hips before finally announcing "I'm Yehoodi!".
+Its double meaning of "Who Is Jewish?"—the word "Yehudi" means "Jew" in the Hebrew language—was emphasized in a short sound film ("soundie") of the song with variant lyrics made in 1943 with singer Lane Truesdale and the Kingsmen, in which a "living portrait" of a stereotypical, distinguished Jew with black hat and long beard steals prurient glances at Truesdale's swinging hips before finally announcing "I'm Yehoodi!".

-The phrase may be considered anti-Semitic by some, but that was not necessarily its intent.
+The phrase may be considered antisemitic by some, but that was not necessarily its intent.
 Cab Calloway, among others, collaborated frequently with Jewish musicians, composers and agents in New York and showed serious appreciation of Jewish music and Yiddish in several of his popular numbers.

 The national swing dance / lindy hop community website Yehoodi derives its name from this catchphrase.